gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## TLS Exporter Labels

 IANA is requested to register the following values in the TLS Exporter Label Registry {{RFC5705}}.
-The registery was at the time of writing located
+The registry was at the time of writing located
 at: https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#exporter-labels

 | Value | DTLS-OK | Recommended | Reference | Comment |